demiankatz/Geeby-Deeby/README.md

 4. When finished, run `vendor/bin/phing shutdown` (again providing any appropriate properties) to clean up the test database.

 It may be useful to create a wrapper script around `vendor/bin/phing` so you don't have to re-type your properties every time.

+Note: The test process will create data in the database.
+The tests are not intended to be run more than once.
+If you want to repeat the tests, run the `startup` task first to reset the database.